-When you encounter 'unable to format SD card' error on a Windows computer, android phone, or digital camera, it can be frustrating and challenging to determine the underlying cause.
+When you encounter an 'unable to format SD card' error on a Windows computer, android phone, or digital camera, it can be frustrating and challenging to determine the underlying cause.
 This error prevents your external SD card from formatting, regardless of how often you try to format it, and it remains unformatted on your respective device.

 With deeper research, can’t format SD card error is more prevalent in Sandisk Ultra 64GB SD cards.
 This error often occurs when the SD card is damaged or corrupted, making it difficult to format the card and rendering it unusable.
-We have updated this article to provide information even for Sandisk SD card users who may be experiencing can't format SD card error, particularly with the Sandisk Ultra 64GB SD card.
+We have updated this article to provide information even for Sandisk SD card users who may be experiencing can't format SD card errors, particularly with the Sandisk Ultra 64GB SD card.

 Here is a comprehensive guide on fixing the error Can’t format SD card for free and a proven method to restore data using the SD card recovery software safely.

-Why Can’t I Format My SD card?
+Why Can’t I Format My SD Card?

 Unable to format an SD card is not specific to your Windows computer, but it can also be on other devices like Android smartphones, digital cameras (including DSLR), GoPro cameras, etc. Some of the most common reasons for this error are as follows: